v1v/assetbeat/input/aws/README.md

 **_Note_:** `access_key_id`, `secret_access_key` and `session_token` can be omitted if:
 * The environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and/or `AWS_SESSION_TOKEN` are set.
-* Inputrunner is running on an EC2 instance with an attached Instance Role.
+* assetbeat is running on an EC2 instance with an attached Instance Role.

 ## AWS Permissions